BitBotFactory/MikaLendingBot/docs/installation.rst

 Recommended for easier use:

     - git
-    - pip (to install Numpy)
+    - pip (to install following required Python modules)
     - Numpy (if using Analysis module)
+    - requests (HTTPS communication)
+    - pytz (Timezone calculations)

+It is possible to install all required Python modules **after downloading** of the bot running:

+``pip install -r requirements.txt``

+or, if you need to run it as root under Linux:

+``sudo pip install -r requirements.txt``

 Downloading
 -----------

 To download the bot you can either:

-- (Recommended) Run ``git clone https://github.com/Mikadily/poloniexlendingbot`` if you have git installed.
+- (Recommended) Run ``git clone https://github.com/BitBotFactory/poloniexlendingbot`` if you have git installed.
 Using this method will allow you to do ``git pull`` at any time to grab updates.
-- Download the source .zip file from the GitHub repo page or from `this link <https://github.com/Mikadily/poloniexlendingbot/archive/master.zip>`_.
+- Download the source .zip file from the GitHub repo page or from `this link <https://github.com/BitBotFactory/poloniexlendingbot/archive/master.zip>`_.
 Extract it into an empty folder you won't accidentally delete.

 (Optional) Automatically Run on Startup
 ---------------------------------------